emacsmirror/loopy/README.md

            when (string-match pattern line)
+           for line-num = (concat "L" (match-string 1 line)) and for data-nums = (concat "D" (match-string 2 line))

+           ;; … Further processing now that data is named …

-           for line-num = (concat "L" (match-string 1 line)) and for data-nums = (concat "D" (match-string 2 line)) and collect (match-string 1 line) into line-nums and collect (match-string 2 line) into data-nums finally return (list line-nums data-nums)))
+           and collect (match-string 1 line) into line-nums and collect (match-string 2 line) into data-nums finally return (list line-nums data-nums)))